 The soils underlying the site may be grouped into two generalized strata with similar physical and engineering properties.
 The lines designating the interface between soil strata on the logs represent approximate boundaries.
 Transition between materials may be gradual.
-The soil stratigraphy information at the boring locations are presented in Boring Logs, Plates 2 thru 12.
+The soil stratigraphy information at the boring locations are presented in Boring Logs, Plates 2 thru 6.
 The soil conditions in between borings may vary across the site.
 We should be called upon at the time of construction to verify the soil conditions between our borings.
 The engineering characteristics of the underlying soils, based the results of the laboratory tests performed in selected samples, are summarized and presented in the following paragraph.

-The site is underlain by dark brown clays, tan calcareous clays, and tan calcareous clays to marl.
-The underlying clays are moderately plastic to plastic with tested liquid limit values varying from 20 to 53 and plasticity index values ranging from 11 to 34.
-The results of Standard Penetration Tests performed within these clays varied from 17 to greater than 50 blows per foot.
+The site is underlain by brown clays, dark brown clays, tan calcareous clays to light tan marl, light tan marl to limestone, and tan clays to tan calcareous clays.
+The underlying clays are moderately plastic to highly plastic with a tested liquid limit values varying from 28 to 60 and plasticity index values ranging from 11 to 46.
+The results of Standard Penetration Tests performed within these clays varied from 16 to 61 blows per foot.